CLOBAZAM by Novadoz Pharmaceuticals LLC / MSN LABORATORIES PRIVATE LIMITED CLOBAZAM tablet

 Pregnancy

-Counsel patients that clobazam is excreted in breast milk.
-Instruct patients to notify their physician if they are breast feeding or intend to breast feed during therapy and counsel nursing mothers to observe their infants for poor sucking and somnolence [see Use in Specific Populations (8.2)].
+Counsel patients that clobazam, the active ingredient in clobazam, is excreted in breast milk.
+Instruct patients to notify their healthcare provider if they are breastfeeding or intend to breastfeed.
+Instruct breastfeeding patients who have been administered clobazam to observe their infants for sedation, poor feeding and poor weight gain, and to seek medical attention if they notice these signs [see Use in Specific Populations (8.2)].

 Manufactured by: